mini9dev/fakeGames/README.md

 Check the Releases section or the file list of this repository to find the available archives.

 **🚀 How to Download a Game** <br>
-Go to the Releases section and locate the file named setup_FakeGames.exe.
+Go to the Releases section and locate the file named *setup_FakeGames.exe*.

-Click on setup_FakeGames.exe to start downloading.
+Click on *setup_FakeGames.exe* to start downloading.

 Simply run the .exe file on your computer, then follow the installation instructions to access the launcher.